thepie137/the-redemption/README.md

-g# The Redemption — Cloud Engineer Assessment
+# The Redemption — Cloud Engineer Assessment

 Reference architecture and Infrastructure-as-Code for **"The Redemption"**, a business-critical microservice on AWS EKS handling global hotel loyalty-point